Georgetxm/SC1015/README.md

-# SC1015 Mini-Project - Estimating Time for Food Delivery
+# SC1015 Mini-Project - Estimating Time of Food Delivery

 ## About
 This is the mini project for SC1015 - Introduction to Data Science and Artificial Intelligence (DSAI).
 We performed analysis on the estimated time for food delivery [dataset](https://www.kaggle.com/datasets/gauravmalik26/food-delivery-dataset?select=train.csv) from Kaggle.